tapilab/elevate-osna-news/lessons/week1/README.md

 ### Lab

-The goal's for this lab are to:
+The goals for this lab are to:

 1. Continue all the setup tasks from the lecture, with help from the TA.
 2. Add the names of your team members to your web site on the line that says "osna project"